The Best Myanmar Itinerary In 2 Weeks

 Entrance fee is at 10,000 Kyat or USD 10 and another USD 1 for the woman who looks after your shoes.

-Alternatively, try Alex's Gastro Bar at The Loft and delight on their French-Asian fusion.
+Alternatively, try Alex's Gastro Bar at The Loft and delight in their French-Asian fusion.

 Day 2